polygon/mucap/README.md

 ## Operational peculiarities

 Detailed information about program behaviors you may find useful.
-Some of these were design choices that needed to be made.

 ### BPM and time stretching